pankod/expo-boilerplate/README.md

 ## Getting Started

-1. You should have React Native CLI to be installed in order to run example.
+1. You should have React Expo CLI to be installed in order to run example.
 Follow this [instructions](https://facebook.github.io/react-native/docs/getting-started) if you need to install Expo CLI.
 <br/>

-2. Clone the repository and install the dependencies:
+2. Clone the repository:

 ```
 git clone https://github.com/pankod/expo-boilerplate.git
 ```

-3. To create a new app, go to the choosen app directory on the CLI then run one of the following methods:
+3. Install the dependencies:

 ```sh